 We are not saying that areas that will be attended to weekly are getting less priority.
 We are only suggesting this to be more practical and have a more effective strategy when it comes to cleaning effectively.

-Weekly cleaning includes wiping of surfaces, mopping and vacuuming of floors, and a dusting of furniture and desks.
+Weekly cleaning includes wiping of surfaces, mopping and vacuuming of floors, and dusting furniture and desks.
 Your weekly office cleaning checklist should include:

 - Vacuuming of office upholstery.